 - If you are a child care provider for families working with the ASPIRE Program, the payment you received for these services may be taxable income to you but are not considered reportable on a Form 1099-MISC from the State of Maine.
 Contact your tax professional for assistance with tax rules and laws.
 If you would like to know how much the State of Maine remitted to you under this program, please contact the Office of the State Controller at (207) 626-8411 between 8:00 a.m. and 5:00 p.m.
 Monday-Friday.

 - Payments made under Federal Forestry Cost Share Programs (Forest Stewardship Assistance Program/Woodwise) managed by Maine Forest Service are taxable income.
-If you were paid by the State of Maine under this program during calendar year 2012, you will receive a 1099 form.
-If you did not receive a payment for land enrolled in the program in 2012, or you feel that the 1099 form is incorrect due to participation in the program, please call Jennifer Wright, Maine Forest Service at (207) 287-2791.
+If you were paid $600 or more by the State of Maine under this program during calendar year 2014, you will receive a 1099 form.
+If you feel that the 1099 form is incorrect, please call program coordinator, Andrew Shultz, Maine Forest Service at (207) 287-8430.

 If none of the above situations apply to you, and you are unable to determine why you have received a 1099 form from the State of Maine, or if the amount reported does not agree with your records, please contact the Office of the State Controller at (207) 626-8411 between 8:00 a.m. and 5:00 p.m.
 Monday-Friday.
 You may leave voicemail at this number or, if you prefer, you can email email@example.com.

 PLEASE NOTE: If you received Temporary Assistance for Needy Families (TANF) or Parents as Scholars (PAS) payments OR if you received payments from the State of Maine through the ASPIRE program for transportation costs and other support services, these benefits are not taxable income and should not have been reported on a 1099 form.
-If you feel that there is an error on your 1099 form because of your connection to the programs listed in this paragraph, please call Liz Ray, Department of Health & Human Services at (207) 624-4107 or email her at email@example.com.
+If you feel that there is an error on your 1099 form because of your connection to the programs listed in this paragraph, please call Kelley Hooper, Department of Health & Human Services at (207) 624-4177 or email her at firstname.lastname@example.org.

 Payments made by the State of Maine for foster care services are not taxable.
 This includes payments such as reimbursement for child care and reimbursement for some transportation costs.
 These payments should not be reported on a 1099 form.
 If you feel that there is an error in your 1099 form related to payments you have received for providing foster care to children placed in your home by the Office of Child and Family Services, please contact Donna Pottle, Department of Health & Human Services, at (207) 624-7979.